Steve Bould

-Stephen Andrew Bould (born 16 November 1962) is an English football coach and former professional footballer.
-He is currently the head coach of Lommel SK.
+Stephen Andrew Bould (born 16 November 1962) is an English football coach and former professional footballer who is currently first team coach of EFL Championship club Queens Park Rangers.

 As a player, he was a defender from 1980 until 2000.
 Bould began his football career with his hometown club Stoke City where he gained a reputation as an impressive young defender.
 After spending seven seasons with the Potters, and becoming one of English football's most coveted centre backs, he moved to Arsenal in 1988.
-At Highbury he formed a formidable back line with Tony Adams, Nigel Winterburn and his former Stoke teammate Lee Dixon and ended up with nine major honours to his name.
+At Highbury, he formed a formidable back line with Tony Adams, Nigel Winterburn and his former Stoke teammate Lee Dixon.
 He left the Gunners in 1999 and ended his playing career with Sunderland.

-Since his playing career has ended Bould has worked at the successful Arsenal Academy as Head Youth Team Coach at Arsenal.
-He was promoted to Assistant Manager at the start of the 2012–13 season replacing the long serving Pat Rice.
+Since his playing career ended, Bould has worked at the successful Arsenal Academy as Head Youth Team Coach at Arsenal.
+He was promoted to assistant manager at the start of the 2012–13 season, replacing the long serving Pat Rice.
 He later had a spells as head coach of U23s side.